thibautjombart/website/content/about.md

 I am a researcher in <em>outbreak response analytics</em>, with a background in
 <em>biostatistics</em>, <em>population genetics</em>, and <em>R
 programming</em>.
+I am an Associate Professor at the [London School of Hygiene and Tropical Medicine](https://www.lshtm.ac.uk), as well as a Senior Lecturer in the
-I currently work as a lecturer in the [Department of Infectious Disease Epidemiology](https://www.imperial.ac.uk/school-public-health/infectious-disease-epidemiology/) at
+[Department of Infectious Disease Epidemiology](https://www.imperial.ac.uk/school-public-health/infectious-disease-epidemiology/) at
 [Imperial College London](https://www.imperial.ac.uk/).
 My research focusses on developing new methodologies and tools for understanding how infectious diseases